taneron/konfig/generator/konfig-docs/src/pages/about.md

 ## Who are we?

-We are a small and passionate team of 3 people.
+We are a passionate team of 3 people.

 - [Anh-Tuan](https://www.linkedin.com/in/anhtuanbui2/)
 - [Dylan](https://www.linkedin.com/in/dphuang2/)